wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * In xivo-ctid, the default authentication backend is now `wazo_user`.

 * Default phone passwords are now auto-generated.
 Switchboard users with a Snom device will now have to add a configuration file to store the username and password.
-See :ref:`switchboard_device_snom`
 * Creating user using the REST API now requires the Wazo-Tenant HTTP header when the created user is not in the same tenant has its creator.
 * Tenants have been automatically created to match configured entities.